-Mental health of most UK troops serving in Afghanistan and Iraq is 'resilient'February 26th, 2014 in Psychology & Psychiatry /
+Mental health of most UK troops serving in Afghanistan and Iraq is 'resilient'February 26, 2014 in Medicine & Health / Psychology & Psychiatry

 Despite prolonged combat missions to Iraq and Afghanistan, there has been no overall increase in mental health problems among UK soldiers, finds a review of the available evidence, published online in the Journal of the Royal Army Medical Corps.